 Equestrian Adventuress Hebe explores remote places for horse riding in Brazil.
 On Boipeba island she discovers a beach perfect for galloping.
-The only problem was that her riding companions hadn’t been fully honest about their riding skills.
+However there was a problem: her riding companions hadn’t been fully honest about their riding skills.
 This leads to slight chaos when combined with the right (or wrong?) horses.
 But in the end… well, read yourself and enjoy!

 Author: Hebe Webber

 Brazil.
 It has over 7000km of untouched coastline.
 In the north east state of Bahia, shallow warm waters await, luxurious shades of blue.
 Endless sunshine, the coconut lined coast stretching as far as the eye can see.
-It was such, that the dream formed in my mind that one day I would gallop that coast.
+Consequently, the dream formed in my mind that one day I would gallop that coast.
 And gallop I did.

 Boipeba Island – A Little Paradise